ashdavies/talks/2019-11-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 ^ Kotlin compatiblity has already begun

-^ TODO LINK GITHUB DAGGER COMPAT

 ---

 # Dagger Qualifiers

 Qualifiers used to identify dependencies with identical signatures

-  - Factories use qualifiers to decide the instance use
-  - Can create your own qualifier annotations, or just use @Named.
-  - Apply qualifiers by annotating the field or parameter of interest.
-  - The type and qualifier annotation will both be used to identify the dependency.

 ^ If there are multiple different instance of same class/interface in graph